codebytes/dev-containers/slides/Slides.md

 # Customizations

-- Features
+- Features - Install tools into the container image.
-- Extensions
+- Extensions - Install extensions for the editor inside the container.
-- Settings
+- Settings - Configure the editor settings inside the container.
-- Startup Tasks
+- Startup Tasks - Run commands when the container starts.
-- Networking
+- Networking - Port Forwarding - Expose ports to the host.

 ---